Leadership Bios

 Founder

-*Founder BioKaty Dickinson makes mentors shine.
+Katy Dickinson makes mentors shine.
 Since 2001, she has designed and managed successful mentoring programs in the Americas, Africa, the Middle East, Europe, and Asia – while holding a variety of senior executive roles in the Silicon Valley.
 At Sun Microsystems, she created and managed the global Engineering mentoring programs for 10 years, after creating and managing the Sun Labs archiving system, the Software development life cycle process, and other large corporate infrastructure.
 Katy Dickinson is an Accredited Mentor by the University of the South.
 She was the Process Architect for the first class of the U.S. State Department’s TechWomen mentoring program, member of the TechWomen Alumnae Council, Anita Borg Institute Advisory Board, and a lecturer for 12 years for a University of California at Berkeley Engineering class on entrepreneurship.
-She is part of the team that created the Notable Technical Women cards and posters.
-Since 2018, Katy Dickinson is a full-time Master’s student in Theology at the Graduate Theological Union (GTU, Berkeley, CA).
-She is in GTU’s Interreligious Chaplaincy Program, and is an author, speaker, and popular blogger on Katysblog.
+In 2017, Katy Dickinson became a Certified Interfaith Speaker for the Islamic Networks GroupShe earned a 2021 Master – Theology degree at the Graduate Theological Union (GTU, Berkeley, California), and a 2022 certificate in GTU’s Interreligious Chaplaincy Program.
+She is now a Doctor of Ministry student at GTU’s Berkeley School of Theology.
+She is an author, speaker, and popular blogger on Katysblog.

 Board of Advisors